THE SUITOR

 “They’re going to live together now that Kristen is graduating,” Anna said.
 “But that’s in the fall.
 We both need this summer as a way to recharge.
 Especially me.
 We want to get away and swim and relax and avoid stress for a few months.”

 Art stiffened at Deb’s suggestion.
-They often talked about needing to be on the same page when it came to Anna, providing a united, consistent, and stable presence for their daughter, but they hadn’t time to work out their position on Anna’s summer plan.
+They often talked about needing to be on the same page when it came to Anna, providing a united, consistent, and stable presence for their daughter, but they hadn’t time to work out their position on Anna’s intentions for the summer.

 “Not just downtime,” Anna said.
 “We’re going to work, too.”